dangoslen/dangoslen-me-site/content/blog/too-many-guides.md

 A map contains the set of roads, trails, or ways to get from where you are to where you want to go.
 You can trace and explore the various paths to find your destination.
 With smartphones or GPS tools, you don't even need to figure out the directions yourself!
 By knowing the road systems or trails available, you can basically go anywhere you need to.

 But here is the key: the roads or trails need to a) exist and b) be on the map.
 I remember driving around with my grandparents before any of this existed.
-They would have HUGE maps to help us get around, but the roads in the local towns would inevitably be different than what published map indiciated.
+They would have HUGE maps to help us get around, but the roads in the local towns would inevitably be different than what the published map indicated.
 We'd find ourselves pulling to the side of the road to ask someone for directions.
 These "mini-guides" would help us bridge the gap between what the map could tell us and what we couldn't know.

 But what happens when the trail or road doesn't exist at all?
 Well - it might be time to build it.